Exotic Fever Records: History

 In 2009 the label released a split LP between Washington, DC's Turboslut and Pygmy Lush, and the next year partnered with The Shondes to release Searchlights, the band's third full length.
 In 2011, the label released Improvised Weapons by the Baltimore band War on Women, as well as a concept EP The Animals of Ambivalence.
 In 2013, Exotic Fever released the self-titled debut of from Berlin The Dropout Patrol.
 A host of other releases continued, both in physical and in digital format.
 In 2013, The Shondes released The Garden, their second venture on the label.
 They followed this up in 2016 with Brighton, and a digital version of Brighton B-sides.

 In 2016, Exotic Fever Records released a double LP from Ghastly City Sleep, featuring ex-members of City of Caterpillar, entitled Lulling Skulls.
 In this year, the label also released a split LP with RedRumsey (Vern Rumsey from Unwound in a solo endeavor/project, and Teach Me Equals.

 In March 2017, it was announced that the label would be releasing new projects in the summer from Cool Moon (ex-Del Cielo) and Fine Motor.
 In 2020, the label also announced the addition of Rainbow Crimes, Otto's new band with Leah Basarab and Alex Smith.
 Also in 2020, the label celebrated its 20th anniversary with a virtual concert featuring Exotic Fever Records' artists raising money for Black and Brown Workers Cooperative.
 In 2021, the label also held a virtual showcase organized with Cool Moon's Andrea Lisi to raise money for The Tea Fund in response to attacks on access to safe and legal abortion in Texas, where Lisi lives.

 In 2020, in the midst of the coronovirus pandemic, Exotic Fever Records moved its planned twentieth anniversary showcase from an in person event to a virtual showcase.
 It streamed live and was later shared on Youtube.
 Additionally, the label offered tote bags and t-shirts to commemorate twenty years, along with the debut of a brand new logo.
+In 2025, the label held two 25th anniversary celebrations - one in DC and one in Philly, the two respective homes the label has had.
+Since the 25th is the silver anniversary, the label created silk-screened posters, totes and shirts in silver on black.